THCa vs Delta 9: What’s the Difference Between THCa and Delta 9 THC?

 What is Delta 9 THC?

-You’ve probably seen a lot more THC products in recent years (like these Delta 9 THC gummies) – and for good measure.
-A lot of these products combine the benefits of CBD plus THC so your body gets double the plant-based power.
+You’ve probably seen a lot more THC products in recent years (like these live rosin gummies) – and for good reason.
+These products bring the benefits of CBD and THC together so your body gets a more true-to-strain experience.

 So, what is Delta 9 THC?
-For starters, it’s the same infamous cannabinoid we’ve all come to know and love: THC.
+It’s the cannabinoid we’ve all come to know and love: THC.
 Or as it’s known in the scientific community, delta-9-tetrahydrocannabinol.

 What is THCa?